How to find, select and work with an HVAC Contractor:

 • Ask for referrals.
-Find out if your HVAC contractor offers rebates through BGE’s Residential HVAC Rebate Program.
-Ask people you know for references about the contractor’s installation or service performance, and if the job was completed on time and within budget.
+Ask people you know for references about the contractor’s installation performance, and if the job was completed on time and within budget.
 You also can contact local trade organizations for members in your area.

 • Look for evidence of quality work, rather than focusing on lowest price.